Transient Shaper

 Attack and Sustain

-The base of every today’s transient processing hardware unit or software plugin are two main controls, the attack and sustain.
-By controlling the attack level this effect gives direct control of the presence of the sound.
-By changing the sustain level it is possible to change room and density of the sound.
-When working with drum sounds if you increase the attack the drums will be in front of the mix.
+The base of today's transient processing hardware unit or software plugin are two main controls: the attack and sustain.
+By controlling the attack level, this effect gives direct control of the presence of the sound.
+Changing the sustain level makes it possible to change the room and density of the sound.
+When working with drum sounds, if you increase the attack, the drums will be in front of the mix.
+On the other hand, reducing the attack will result in placing the drum sounds further back in the mix.
+Reducing the sustain level makes getting a tighter, more aggressive sound possible.

 Additional Resources & Source Texts